Victoria Swing Bridge: Design

 It was 212 ft long in total, with a clear span of 120 ft, and a roadway width of 24 ft.
 The bridge was constructed from wrought iron, and weighed 620 t, including 60 t of timber decking and 240 t of kentledge counterweight.
 The bridge carried two tracks of a dock railway and a road, and there are footpaths on either side outside the truss structure.
 The tracks and roadway have now been removed, and the bridge has a wooden deck.

 The bridge was powered hydraulically by a power station just to the north.
 It swung to the north, and the space afforded for the counterbalance can still be seen.

-It has been succeeded by a new bridge further downstream, which carries a roadway known as Ocean Drive.
+It has been succeeded by a new bridge further downstream, which carries a road & tramline known as Ocean Drive.